 [The farm is occasionally noted as Pladsen Haugen and Hans Jorgen is also noted as Pladsen or Pladsmand.
 This means small farm or in the case of an occupation, farmer of a small farm]

-On 3 Jun 1843, "Hans Jorgen Pettersen of Laugerud, [now living at] Haugen in Landsverk, son of Petter Jorgensen", married "Anne Olsdatter Lindboe of Brække farm, daughter of Ole Olsen Lindboe of Uslerbakken".
+By mid March, the couple formally became engaged and announcements of the upcoming marriage were made in church on 26 Mar, 2 Apr and 9 Apr.
+The wedding took place on 3 Jun 1843, where it was written that "Hans Jorgen Pettersen of Laugerud, age 20, [now living at] Haugen under Landsverk, son of Petter Jorgensen", married "Anne Olsdatter Lindboe of Brække farm, age 21, daughter of Ole Olsen Lindboe of Uslerbakken".
 The marriage was witnessed by Ole Strenge of Hillestad ... and Christen Mork.

 A month later, 12 Jul 1843, the couple welcomed their first child, son Petter Hansen Haugen (sometimes written as Petter Hans Jorgensen).
 Here Hans Jorgen is written as Hans Jorgen Pettersen Laugerud of Haugen under Landsverk.